Hedgehogs.

-So what can we do to help hedgehogs survive?
+What can we do to help Hedgehogs survive?

 We need to make our gardens and parks and common spaces hedgehog-friendly.